Hyperparathyroid UK (HPT UK)

 Referral to an experienced parathyroid surgeon.
 See our page for our recommended experienced surgeons.

 PHPT is caused by a benign growth (adenoma) on one or more parathyroid glands.
 A single adenoma is reported to be most common.
-We've seen many cases in recent years of two adenomas, and increasing numbers of people with multiple enlarged glands, known as parathyroid hyperplasia, which affects all glands not necessarily at the same time, which may have a genetic cause, but not always, i.e radiotherapy or lithium are examples.
+We've seen many cases in recent years of two adenomas, and increasing numbers of people with multiple enlarged glands, known as parathyroid hyperplasia, which affects all glands not necessarily at the same time, which may have a genetic cause, but not always, i.e. radiotherapy or lithium are examples of medicinal causes.

-Whilst most people have four parathyroid glands sited behind the thyroid gland. we've seen a few who've had extra glands (5 or 6) We've seen some with seeding from previous parathyroid surgery.
+Whilst most people have four parathyroid glands, we've seen people who've had extra glands (5 or 6), and also several with seeding (parathyromatosis) from previous parathyroid surgery.
 Seeding can rarely occur from birth.
 We've seen ectopic glands in the thymus, thyroid, carotid sheath, behind the collar bone, oesophagus, jaw, low in the chest or high in the neck.
 With all these eventualities, we believe parathyroid surgery should not be undertaken by surgeons without expertise.

-The majority of people are cured first time, and go on to lead healthy lives.
-Some people recover at a quicker rate than others, possibly depending on the length of time before diagnosis, and pre op health, and also depending on sufficient ongoing minerals (calcium, magnesium and boron) and vitamin D. Given that many begin their parathyroid nightmare with low vitamin D, it makes total sense to maintain it after surgery to prevent a recurrence of PHPT.
-Symptom relief can take up to 12 months, sometimes longer, though most people report significant improvements quickly, with brain fog, bone pain, anxiety , and blurred vision often reported to be the first symptoms to vanish.
+Those cured first time, go on to lead healthy lives.
+Some recover at a quicker rate than others, possibly depending on the length of time before diagnosis, and pre op health, and also depending on sufficient ongoing minerals (calcium, magnesium and boron) and vitamin D. Given that many begin their parathyroid nightmare with low vitamin D, it makes sense to maintain good levels after surgery, to prevent a recurrence of PHPT.
+Symptom relief for some can take up to 12 months, sometimes longer, though most people report significant improvements quickly, with brain fog, bone pain, anxiety, and blurred vision often reported to be the first symptoms to vanish.

 Many of our members find that supplementing magnesium, vitamin D, and boron before surgery can offer some symptom relief, and help bone remineralisation and to prevent hungry bone syndrome post op.
 K2 (MK 7) will also help bone remineralisation ad help prevent/improve atherosclerosis.

-Younger people with PHPT have historically had a greater chance of a genetic cause, but this is not always the case.
-The risk of having PHPT has always been reported to increase with age, but it is becoming more common for younger people to be diagnosed.
+Younger people with PHPT have historically been deemed a greater chance of a genetic cause, but this is not always the case.
+The risk of having PHPT has always been reported to increase with age, but it is becoming much more common for younger people to be diagnosed.

 Since 2021, we have seen increased numbers of teenagers as young as thirteen, diagnosed with PHPT with no genetic cause.
 They all had low vitamin D. We want to increase awareness of this.
 Please read our Case Stories.